 To contact Kristi, send an email to her at:

-Program & Community Development Coordinator
+Website Program Coordinator

 Saoirse McClory joined A Network for Grateful Living following a rewarding career with her local hospice, where one of the most important lessons she learned was to live, nurture and express gratefulness.